-Truliant Federal Credit Union can help you find the perfect mortgage.
+Truliant Federal Credit Union can help you find the perfect mortgage refinance options.
 We can even help you save money on your current mortgage by refinancing to get a lower rate, to lower your monthly payment, to help you pay off your mortgage faster or to help free up cash for a big project.

-When you refinance your home, you’re essentially paying off your current mortgage and replacing it with a new one.
+When refinancing your home, you’re essentially paying off your current mortgage and replacing it with a new one.
 Because of this, there are fees and closing costs associated with the transaction, so it’s imperative to make sure it’s worth it.

-When you're ready to save money on the life of your mortgage, allow our mortgage team to help you through the process from one of our branches or even from the comfort of your own home with our eClosing program.
+When you're ready to save money on the life of your mortgage, allow our mortgage team to help you through the process from one of our branches or even from the comfort of your own home with our electronic easyClose1 program.

 Once you apply, your loan officer will help to walk you through the rest of the process so if you ever have a question, we're here for you.
 If you applied online, you can expect the same personalized attention with one of our Digital Mortgage Loan Officers.